rafaelmdalmoro/VLSI-G7-TeamBR/README.md

 The project files, including the documentation are available [here](https://github.com/rafaelmdalmoro/VLSI-G7-TeamBR/tree/main/Project)

 ## Backup
-This file was used, as the name sugests, as a backup and to pass the code between the members of the group, so everyone could work on the code.
+This folder was used, as the name sugests, as a backup and to pass the code between the members of the group, so everyone could work on the code.

-The whole code of each exercise as well as the code for the project is avaible [here](https://github.com/rafaelmdalmoro/VLSI-G7-TeamBR/tree/main/Backup)
+The whole code of each exercise as well as the code for the project is available [here](https://github.com/rafaelmdalmoro/VLSI-G7-TeamBR/tree/main/Backup)